 UBC’s teacher education program is based upon the principle of gradual immersion into the responsibilities of teaching.
 During EDUC 315, the teacher candidate is not expected to assume full responsibility for an entire class.
 Rather, the focus is on observation, interaction, and reflection along with limited instructional responsibilities.
 It is important for teacher candidates to focus on students as learners and to develop a disposition towards inquiry and reflection.

 The EDUC 315 experience will vary from school to school.
-Teacher candidates will take part in some of the following activities:
+Elementary & middle years teacher candidates are expected to take part in several of the following activities during the weekly visits and the two-week practicum:

-• observing students at work and at play in a variety of contexts, e.g., classroom, gymnasium, playground
+- Observe students at work and at play in a variety of contexts (e.g., classroom, gymnasium, playground).

-• working with individuals or small groups of students
+- Engage with individuals or small groups of students.

-• participating in seminars with school and/or district personnel, e.g., teacher-librarian, principal, district coordinators.
+- Participate in seminars with school and/or district personnel (e.g., teacher-librarian, principal, district coordinators).

 Assessment and Evaluation: